sanagama/vscode-mssql/README.md

 >*Tip:* Put `GO` on a line by itself to separate T-SQL batches.

->*Tip:* Put connections you use frequently in VS Code user settings or workspace settings to show them in the connection picklist (see example below).

 ###Commands
 The extension provides a few commands in the command palette when working with MSSQL:
 * `MSSQL: Connect to a database` - prompts you for server, database, username and password and connects to a database.
 Remembers the connection in the list of recently used connections upon a successful connection.